-During the latter half of December, 1993, air temperatures were below normal over the Gulf and along the western coast of Newfoundland.
+During December, 1993, air temperatures were below normal over the Gulf and along the western coast of Newfoundland.
 This led to rapid ice formation along the north shore of Quebec, in the St. Lawrence Estuary and off eastern New Brunswick.
 Ice extent was above normal for this time of year (Fig. 16).
 During the first half of January, air temperatures dropped well below normal and the entire Magdalen Shallows became covered with ice by the middle of the month.
 In the eastern Gulf along the north shore the ice edge was near its long-term median position.
-Continuing cold temperatures and strong northwesterly winds caused the entire Gulf to be ice covered by the beginning of February.
-The ice also moved out onto the Scotian Shelf, reaching as far south as Halifax along the Atlantic coast of Nova Scotia and beyond the 1962-87 long-term maximum.
-The ice edge remained near its maximum extent throughout February and early-March.
-By 1 April, ice had begun to retreat with open areas in the western Gulf.
-Ice still remained in the Cabot Strait region and at the ex-
+Continuing cold temperatures and strong NW winds caused the entire Gulf to be ice covered by the beginning of February.
+The ice also moved out onto the Scotian Shelf, reaching as far south as Halifax along the Atlantic coast of Nova Scotia and beyond the 1962-1987 long-term maximum.
+The ice edge remained near its maximum extend throughout February and early March.
+By April 1, ice had begun to retreat with open areas in the western Gulf.
+Ice still remained in the Cabot Strait region and at the extreme northeastern end of the Scotian Shelf at this time.
+By the beginning of May only the northeastern Gulf was ice covered.
+The Strait of Belle Isle contained ice through to late May and early June.